ConjurTech/slate/source/includes/rest/_exchange_information.html.md

 }
 ```

-Retrieve the currently deployed contract hashes by Switcheo.
+Returns the current deployed contract hashes by Switcheo Exchange.

 Please note that a different set of contract hashes should be used
-depending on the Network you intend to work with (TestNet vs the MainNet).
+depending on the network you intend to interact with.

 Network  | URL
 -------- | ----------
 TestNet  | Retrieve contract hashes from [TestNet_URL]/v2/exchange/contracts
 MainNet  | Retrieve contract hashes from [MainNet_URL]/v2/exchange/contracts

-Note also that, ETH contract hashes always include a `0x` prefix, while NEO never
+ETH contract hashes should always include a `0x` prefix, while NEO contract hashes should never
 includes a `0x` prefix.

-### Get Pairs
+### GET Pairs

 Retrieve available trading pairs on Switcheo Exchange filtered by the `base` parameter.
 Defaults to all pairs.

-The valid `base` currencies are currently: `NEO`, `GAS`, `SWTH`, `USD`.

 #### HTTP Request